Gordan Bosanac: Political career

-In 2019, Bosanac co-founded the political platform Možemo!
-(We Can!).
+In 2019, Bosanac co-founded the political platform We Can!.
 Following the party's entry into the Croatian Parliament after the 2020 parliamentary election, he served as the secretary of the parliamentary group until 2023 and as the party's spokesperson until 2024.
 In the 2021 local elections, he was also elected to the Zagreb Assembly, where he presided over the City Coordination for Human Rights and the Assembly Committee for Safety and Prevention of Urban Risks.

 In the 2024 parliamentary election, Bosanac was elected as a member of the Croatian Parliament, representing the Electoral District VI.
 However, he resigned after the European Parliament election to assume the role of Member of the European Parliament.
 As an MEP, he serves on the Committee on Regional Development.
 He is also a substitute member of the Committee on Employment and Social Affairs, the Committee on Petitions, and the Special Committee on the Housing Crisis in the EU.
 He is a member of the Delegation to the EU-North Macedonia Joint Parliamentary Committee and the Delegation for relations with Bosnia and Herzegovina and Kosovo.

 Political positions and personal life

-In February 2024, as a member of the Sabor, Bosanac called for the Croatian Government to recognize the State of Palestine.
+In February 2024, as a member of the Croatian Parliament, Bosanac called for the Croatian Government to recognize the State of Palestine.

-He stated that due to the Možemo! so-called party tax, as an MEP, he will return more than 50 percent of his monthly income to the party.
+He stated that due to the We Can!'s so-called party tax, as an MEP, he will return more than 50 percent of his monthly income to the party.

 Bosanac voted against the Von der Leyen Commission II, stating that "part of the assembled majority does not respect the rule of law, does not believe in gender equality, spreads conspiracy theories, and does not support a secular Europe."